 Doing an energy audit is a surefire way to find out whether there’s anything you can do around the house to make it more energy-efficient, such as sealing leaky windows, installing additional insulation, and inspecting air vents, furnaces, and air filters.
 You can do it on your own, or you could have a professional do it for you.

 Washing clothes in cold water is beneficial for several reasons: It can lower your energy bill, it makes clothes last longer, and it’s better for the environment.
 It’ll work just as well as hot water to remove stains, and it still stimulates enzymes in laundry detergent to get everything clean.

 3. Switch to energy-efficient light bulbs

-At face value, they’re more expensive, but they also last a lot longer than traditional bulbs (30,000 hours vs. 1,000 hours, on average) and they lower your energy bill.
-So really, keeping the old lightbulbs around is what’s costing you more money in the long run.
+At face value, they’re more expensive, but they also last a lot longer than traditional bulbs (30,000 hours vs. 1,000 hours, on average) and lower your energy bill.
+So really, keeping the old lightbulbs around costs you more money in the long run.
 They also don’t burn out.
 Once they’re nearing the end of their lifespan, they’ll start losing brightness gradually, so you won’t end up with a dark room at an inconvenient time.

 4. Install a programmable thermostat

 Unless you have a home office that you use on a regular basis, chances are that your house is empty for most of the day.
-Installing a programmable thermostat allows you to preset the temperature to be at its most comfortable only when you are home, without having to keep track of temperature changes every time you go in and out.
+Installing a programmable thermostat allows you to preset the temperature to be at its most comfortable only when you are home, without keeping track of temperature changes every time you go in and out.